CreateRemoteThread/doxastica/README.md

 ![ldr32 command output](/README_FILES/Untitled.png)

-then, within the game, start a match, and begin a tournament. lose at least one hitpoint and pause. now, back to our desktop. notice the end of the "ldr32" command output, see how it specifies a command to use to connect to the game process?
+then, within the game, start a match. lose at least one hitpoint and pause. now, back to our desktop. notice the end of the "ldr32" command output, see how it specifies a command to use to connect to the game process?

 use this command to connect to the ipc server, and create a new search object via the following: